 Traditional string floss fits between the tightest spaces easily.
 Chances of damaging the soft tissues are also slim, even with excessive pressure.
 Likewise, conventional string floss is more sterile as it is typically disposable.
 The downside of the string option is that people see it as challenging, time-consuming, and bothersome.
 Aside from the latter, traditional string floss is wasteful.
 The average flosser will end up using approximately five miles of string in a lifetime.

-On the other hand, interdental brushes are more useful for those with larger interdental triangles because gaps make regular dental floss difficult.
+On the other hand, interdental brushes are more useful for those who find flossing difficult.
 It is also a better option for patients with braces as it offers easier maneuvering than traditional string floss.
 However, interdental brushes are more expensive than regular string floss.
-For some folks, the bristles of these brushes may cause damage to the gums.
+For some, the bristles of these brushes may cause damage to the gums.
 Additionally, interdental brushes are not entirely sterile after a single use, which can cause gum irritation.

 An oral irrigator is comparably more effective than its two counterparts.
 It is said to be two times more effective in reducing gingival bleeding than traditional string floss.
 Dental professionals recommend it for people going through orthodontic treatment, those who underwent dental restorations, and patients with chronic gum disease or sensitivity.
-The disadvantages of an oral irrigator lie on its heavy burden on the pocket.
+The disadvantages of an oral irrigator lie in its heavy burden on the pocket.
 The tips also require replacement every three to six months.
 It can also be messy as water can spray out everywhere if not used correctly.
-Likewise, when pressure is too high, food particles can move deeper into the soft tissue, countering its supposed intent.
+Likewise, food particles can move deeper into the soft tissue when pressure is too high, countering its supposed intent.

 - Flossing sticks.
-If string floss is difficult for you to hold and use, you can turn to flossing sticks, which are cheap go-to alternatives.
+If string floss is difficult for you to hold and use, you can turn to floss sticks, cheap go-to alternatives.
 They conveniently layout the right amount of floss and keep it in place for you.
-The thick handles make flossing sticks, or flossing picks easy to hold and maneuver.
+The thick handles make flossing sticks or flossing picks easy to hold and maneuver.

 - Electric flosser.
-An electric flosser has a thin, vibrating, string-like piece attached to its tip, which can be easily placed between the teeth to wiggle out particles stuck between the teeth.
+An electric flosser has a thin, vibrating, string-like piece attached to its tip, which wiggles out particles stuck between the teeth.